Don’t be fooled, this isn’t a setup to a joke. As you are probably well aware, most windows open.

 No points for guessing how circular windows got their name.
 Very self-explanatory, these are deployed in a similar fashion to picture windows, allowing natural light in without taking up too much real estate on your walls.

-Transom windows are panes of glass that are installed above a door.
-Often in a semi-circular shape or with decorative detailing, these can really revolutionise the area around your front door.
+Transom windows are panes of glass that are often installed above a door.
+Often in a semi-circular or slim rectangular shape with decorative detailing, these can really revolutionise the area around your front door.

 They are also used to great effect throughout the house.
-They can be used for internal doors to let natural light flow between rooms, or they can be used for decorative purposes.
+They can be used for internal doors to increase natural light flow between rooms, or they can be used for decorative purposes.